Can supervise: YES

 © 2018 Maher Ibrahim Sameen et al. Classification of aerial photographs relying purely on spectral content is a challenging topic in remote sensing.
 A convolutional neural network (CNN) was developed to classify aerial photographs into seven land cover classes such as building, grassland, dense vegetation, waterbody, barren land, road, and shadow.
 The classifier utilized spectral and spatial contents of the data to maximize the accuracy of the classification process.
 CNN was trained from scratch with manually created ground truth samples.
 The architecture of the network comprised of a single convolution layer of 32 filters and a kernel size of 3 × 3, pooling size of 2 × 2, batch normalization, dropout, and a dense layer with Softmax activation.
 The design of the architecture and its hyperparameters were selected via sensitivity analysis and validation accuracy.
 The results showed that the proposed model could be effective for classifying the aerial photographs.
 The overall accuracy and Kappa coefficient of the best model were 0.973 and 0.967, respectively.
 In addition, the sensitivity analysis suggested that the use of dropout and batch normalization technique in CNN is essential to improve the generalization performance of the model.
 The CNN model without the techniques above achieved the worse performance, with an overall accuracy and Kappa of 0.932 and 0.922, respectively.
 This research shows that CNN-based models are robust for land cover classification using aerial photographs.
 However, the architecture and hyperparameters of these models should be carefully selected and optimized.

-Kalantar, B, Mansor, S, Khuzaimah, Z, Sameen, MI & Pradhan, B 2017, 'Modelling mean albedo of individual roofs in complex urban areas using satellite images and airborne laser scanning point clouds', International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives, vol. 42, no. 2W7, pp. 237-240.View/Download from: UTS OPUS or Publisher's site
+Kalantar, B, Mansor, S, Khuzaimah, Z, Sameen, MI & Pradhan, B 2017, 'Modelling mean albedo of individual roofs in complex urban areas using satellite images and airborne laser scanning point clouds', International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences - ISPRS Archives, vol. 42, no. 2W7, pp. 237-240.View/Download from: Publisher's site

 © Authors 2017.
 CC BY 4.0 License.
 Knowledge of surface albedo at individual roof scale is important for mitigating urban heat islands and understanding urban climate change.
 This study presents a method for quantifying surface albedo of individual roofs in a complex urban area using the integration of Landsat 8 and airborne LiDAR data.
 First, individual roofs were extracted from airborne LiDAR data and orthophotos using optimized segmentation and supervised object based image analysis (OBIA).
 Support vector machine (SVM) was used as a classifier in OBIA process for extracting individual roofs.
 The user-defined parameters required in SVM classifier were selected using v-fold cross validation method.
 After that, surface albedo was calculated for each individual roof from Landsat images.
 Finally, thematic maps of mean surface albedo of individual roofs were generated in GIS and the results were discussed.
 Results showed that the study area is covered by 35% of buildings varying in roofing material types and conditions.
 The calculated surface albedo of buildings ranged from 0.16 to 0.65 in the study area.
 More importantly, the results indicated that the types and conditions of roofing materials significantly effect on the mean value of surface albedo.
 Mean albedo of new concrete, old concrete, new steel, and old steel were found to be equal to 0.38, 0.26, 0.51, and 0.44 respectively.
 Replacing old roofing materials with new ones should highly prioritized.